Pantropical Spotted Dolphin

 Shipboard Studies

-NOAA’s Southwest Fisheries Science Center has conducted over 10 cetacean and ecosystem assessment surveys to collect information on pantropical spotted dolphins in the eastern tropical Pacific Ocean.
+NOAA’s Southwest Fisheries Science Center (SWFSC) has conducted over 10 cetacean and ecosystem assessment surveys to collect information on pantropical spotted dolphins in the eastern tropical Pacific Ocean.
 The primary objective of these surveys is to investigate trends in population size of those dolphin stocks most affected by the tuna purse-seine fishery.
 The project takes a multidisciplinary approach.
-The SWFSC collects data on cetacean distribution, school size, and school composition to determine dolphin abundance.
+The SWFSC collects data on cetacean distribution, group size, and group composition to determine dolphin abundance.
 We also collect data on dolphin behavior to determine how that behavior influences our ability to detect dolphin schools and how dolphins respond to research vessels.
 Oceanographic data are collected to characterize habitat and its variation over time.
-Data on the distribution and abundance of prey, fishes and squids, seabirds, and marine turtles further characterize the ecosystem in which these dolphins live.
+Data on the distribution and abundance of prey, fish and squids, seabirds, and marine turtles further characterize the ecosystem in which these dolphins live.
 Skin biopsies provide a database for investigations of stock structure, phylogenetic relationships, and the reproductive potential of female dolphins.
 Acoustic recordings supplement visual survey data and provide information for ongoing studies of cetacean vocalizations.